 - Must see a clinic nurse or your family physician for a prescription

-- Doesn’t protect against STD/HIV
+- Doesn’t protect against STI/HIV

-- Slight increased risk of blood clots
+- Slight increased risk of blood clots, go to emergency room.

 - Side effects may include slight weight gain, moodiness, headache